 Previously, she was the Site Manager for the Shell Technology Centre Amsterdam, where 1300 Shell staff work to improve existing processes and products, and on technological innovations and solutions in the fields of petroleum, natural gas, chemicals and clean and affordable renewable energy alternatives.
-She has filled various technical, commercial and managerial positions, including in exploratory R&D, technical IT, hydroprocessing and light-ends conversion.
+She has filled various technical, commercial and managerial positions, including in exploratory R&D, technical IT, oil refining technologies and gas treating technologies.
 She has broad international experience, has numerous patents and technical articles to her name, is an experienced speaker and currently holds several non-executive positions.

 As a member of the Board at Thauris Joris Tinbergen is transforming the way companies and governments are managing the exchange of information between them.
 Sharing and exchanging information between organisations in a safe, structured, compliant, and efficient way is of great value to any business and requires an innovative and digital approach.